payeezy/payeezy_android/Payeezy-International/README.md

-﻿# Payeezy U.S Supported Features
+﻿# Payeezy International Supported Features

 * Tokenised Transactions
 * AVS,CVV, SoftDescriptor and 3DS Card Transactions
 * Dynamic Currency Conversion and Dynamic Pricing
+* TimeOutReversal
-* TimeOutReversal--Coming Soon
+* GermanDirectDebit

 * Tokenised Transactions- Token is generated for the card and the transactions are made using the token